Andonome/lk/README.md

 This started as a few personal notes, and will probably continue to look like that for some time.
 It's a bit of a mess.

+Systemd is taken as a default.
+Non-systemd commands we relegate to their respective distros, e.g. runit for Void Linux.